AsifSyedLive/cs_exchange_rate/README.md

 ```

 ## Testing
+- [Test Results](https://github.com/AsifSyedLive/cs_exchange_rate/blob/master/docs/TestDoc_ExchangeRates.docx)
+- Manual Tests
+      - Clean Run – Execute main.py
+      - Check Output of Exchange Rate Fetcher (default)
+      - Check Output of Exchange Rate Fetcher (change date range)
+      - Check Output of Exchange Preprocess (one date/value missing)
+      - Check Output of Exchange Preprocess (date/value missing at left border)
+      - Check Output of Exchange Preprocess (date/value missing at right border)
+      - Check Output of Exchange Preprocess (multiple date/value)
+2. Automated Test Cases
+Automated tests are to showcase the usage of unittest python package.
+These scripts are still to be enhanced to make them robust.
-Test files are located in the test directory
-- **NOTE: These scripts show case how configuration files can be tapped and data can be mocked to verify results instead of changing the code or its configurations to test**
+Scripts for automated testing are located in the test directory.
+These scripts show case how configuration files can be tapped and data can be mocked to verify results instead of changing the code or its configurations to test
 - **NOTE: There can be more test cases added**
-- **NOTE: Test Cases can be made more robust so that it can be rerun for any date**
-- [Test Results](https://github.com/AsifSyedLive/cs_exchange_rate/blob/master/docs/TestDoc_ExchangeRates.docx)

-- test_exchange_rate_fetcher.py
+      - Test Exchange Rate Fetcher
         -   test case 1: data retrieved correctly for configuration variable set to 4 days, AUD to NZD
         -   test case 2: whether code is flexible to fetch from different end point
         -   test case 3: whether code responds with error message when an invalid url is passed

-- test_exchange_rate_preprocess.py
+     - Test Exchange Rate Preprocessor
         -   test case 1: Check whether code fixes Missing date and interpolate corresponding value.
 This date is picked from middle of the list of dates.
         -   test case 2: Check whether code fixes Missing date and interpolate corresponding value.
 This date is picked from left end of the list of dates.
         -   test case 3: Check whether code fixes Missing date and interpolate corresponding value.
 This date is picked from right end of the list of dates.
-- test_exchange_rate_analyze.py
+     - Test Exchange Rate Analyze
      -    test case 1: Validate whether analyze script is returning valid statistical results i.e. mean, min, max

 ## Utilities
 ### Config Loader